MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_set_property.md

 A driver can use IOCTL_STORAGE_SET_PROPERTY to set the properties of a storage device or adapter.

 > [!NOTE]
-> Due to colliding IOCTL definitions, existing software that uses IOCTL_STORAGE_SET_PROPERTY will need to be recompiled on the next version of Windows 10 after version 2004.
+> Due to colliding IOCTL definitions in Windows 10 version 2004, existing software that uses IOCTL_STORAGE_SET_PROPERTY will need to be recompiled on Windows Server 2022.

 ## -ioctlparameters